vhive-serverless/loader/docs/generate_deploy_info_docs.md

 }
 ```

 The `PredeploymentPath` is the path to the YAML file, which is applied via `kubectl apply -f`, before creating the service under `YamlLocation`.
-This pre-deployment step is required in some vSwarm benchmarks, like `cartservice` which depends on a separate service `online-shop-database` before it can be started.

 ## Deployment File Generation

 While the `deploy_info.json` file ships with the `vSwarm_deploy_metadata.tar.gz`, In order to regenerate the `deploy_info.json` run from the root of this repository: